usmanmani1122/agoric-3-proposals-temp-fork/README.md

 The `TEST` stage does not RUN as part of the build.
 It only defines the ENTRYPOINT and CI runs them all.

+The `USE` stage is built into images that are pushed to the image repository.
+These can be used by release branches to source a particular state of the synthetic chain.

+Finally there is a `DEFAULT` target which take the last `USE` image and sets its entrypoing to `./start_agd.sh` which runs the chain indefinitely.
+This makes it easy to source that image as a way to _run_ the synthetic chain with all passed proposals.

 ## Proposals

 ### Types